paragnairdev/paragnairdev.github.io/_posts/2021-01-16-angular-aws-codebuild-playing-nice.md

 }
 ```

-We need to update this to
+We need to update this to add a custom launcher.
+Change it to this:
 ```javascript
 {
   ...